project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/Mesh-network/readme.md

 ## Time out on network commands

-Because network commands can be lost, an important feature is a time-out on the command response.
+Because network commands can get lost, an important feature is a time-out on the command response.
-This time-out must be constructed with a built-in timer of the microcontroller used, or by using a built-in cycle counter if present.
+This time-out must be constructed with a built-in timer or by using a built-in cycle counter if present on the microcontroller used.
 This is code example is for the GD32VF103 Risc-V microcontroller:
 ```fort
 hex